 Jump to navigation

-Biological control of weeds is the use of natural enemies such as insects, mites, pathogens or other animals to reduce the spread, reproductive ability or reduce density of the target weed.
+Biological control of weeds is the use of natural enemies such as insects, mites, pathogens or other animals to reduce the spread, reproductive ability or reduce the density of the target weed.
 The state of Colorado is fortunate to have a large and active program that works with biological control agents on many problematic pest species in the state and operates out of an insectary in Palisade.
 It is at this location that Russian knapweed insects are collected, reared, and distributed throughout the state.

 The midge originates from countries neighboring western China.
 It can complete up to five generations in a growing season, each generational cycle requiring 28 days.
 Females mate soon after becoming adults in spring (A) and seek out young, tender knapweed plants to lay eggs.
 Eggs are placed on the surface of growing bud tips (B).
 Developing larvae feed on the plant through three larval stages (C).
-This feeding causes the stem to stop growing and form a rosette gall of fused leaves (D).
-Larvae develop in silky webs between the growing leaves of the gall (E).
-There can be up to 14 larvae protected inside each gall where they will hibernate in the pupal stage (F) and emerge once again in the spring.
+This feeding causes the stem to stop growing and form a rosette gall of fused leaves (D,E).
+Larvae develop in silky webs between the growing leaves of the gall (F).
+There can be up to 14 larvae protected inside each gall where they will hibernate in the pupal stage (G) and emerge once again in the spring.

 Views Fees & Request A Bug